codac-team/codac/doc/doc/tutorial/index.rst

 * the `Tubex website <http://simon-rohou.fr/research/tubex-lib>`_ (here you are!)
 * the `MOOC platform <https://mooc.ensta-bretagne.fr/course/view.php?id=7>`_ where you can send your work and get the tutorial diploma

-* the `Slack communication platform (#tt1) <https://icra20.slack.com/app_redirect?channel=tt1>`_ of ICRA for fast interactive meetings
+.. * the `Slack communication platform (#tt1) <https://icra20.slack.com/app_redirect?channel=tt1>`_ of ICRA for fast interactive meetings

-This tutorial is proposed to the participants of `the ICRA conference <https://www.icra2020.org>`_.
+This tutorial is proposed to the participants of `the IROS conference <https://www.iros2020.org>`_.
 All the exercises are available on this Tubex website.
 The registration to `the MOOC platform <https://mooc.ensta-bretagne.fr/course/view.php?id=7>`_ is not mandatory, except if you want to share with the organizers your progression and difficulties, and to obtain the diploma.

 |logo_youtube| See `the video for registration on the MOOC platform <https://www.youtube.com/watch?v=E_aj7Mz_LWs>`_.